apache/trafficserver/doc/admin-guide/plugins/ssl_session_reuse.en.rst

 * :ts:cv:`proxy.config.ssl.session_cache` should be set to 2 to enable the ATS implementation of session cache
 * :ts:cv:`proxy.config.ssl.session_cache.size` and :ts:cv:`proxy.config.ssl.session_cache.num_buckets` may need to be adjusted to ensure good hash table performance for your workload.
 For example, we needed to increase the number of buckets to avoid long hash chains.
-* :ts:cv:`proxy.config.ssl.server.session_ticket_enable` should be set to 1 to enable session ticket support.
+* :ts:cv:`proxy.config.ssl.server.session_ticket.enable` should be set to 1 to enable session ticket support.

 Config File